ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 ### Tech Notes

-* [postdoc 1.0: minimal and uncluttered HTML package manuals](/blog/2022/11/29/postdoc-docs) by Jeroen Ooms. postdoc 1.0: minimal and uncluttered HTML package manuals.
+* [postdoc 1.0: minimal and uncluttered HTML package manuals](/blog/2022/11/29/postdoc-docs) by Jeroen Ooms.
+We released two new packages that we are using in R-universe to render package documentation: postdoc and prismjs.

 * [How to Save ggplot2 Plots in a targets Workflow?](/blog/2022/12/06/save-ggplot2-targets) by Matthias Grenié.
 A short exploration of how to save ggplot2 objects in targets workflow.